The lines of sight

 Talent

-Ensure the board has the right skills to be effective.
+Ensuring the board has the right skills to contribute.

 Tone